 These cookies are packed with wholesome ingredients making them super nutritious and delicious.
-They are not light cookies but rather dense and robust thanks to the mix of WHOLE GRAIN SPELT and HAZELNUT flours.
+They are not light cookies but rather dense and robust thanks to the blend of whole spelt flour and hazelnut flour.

-COMBINE DRY INGREDIENTS: Combine whole spelt flour, hazelnut flour (or hazelnut meal), cocoa powder (sifted), baking powder and salt in one bowl.
+- Combine dry ingredients: Stir whole spelt flour, hazelnut flour (or hazelnut meal), cocoa powder (sifted), baking powder and salt in one bowl.

-WHISK WET INGREDIENTS: Whisk melted butter, muscovado sugar, egg, vanilla extract and finely grated citrus zest (this sturdy whisk with wooden handle is great for this job).
+- Whisk wet ingredients: Whisk melted butter, muscovado sugar, egg, vanilla extract and finely grated citrus zest (this sturdy whisk with wooden handle is great for this job).

 Cookies are the best on the day they are made.
 If you have some leftover cookies store them in an airtight container for about 5 days.
 We love this cute glass cookie jar which will look great on your kitchen counter.